lum1nxus/ansible-conf/README.md

 ```
 Upon the initial startup, the `elastic`, `logstash_internal` and `kibana_system` Elasticsearch users are intialized with the values of the passwords defined in the [`.env`](.env) file ("changeme" by default).
 The first one is the built-in superuser, the other two are used by Kibana and Logstash respectively to communicate with Elasticsearch.
 This task is only performed during the initial startup of the stack.

+If nginx task is included in [`start.yml`](start.yml) file, **PROCEED TO** [NGINX](#nginx)
 Give **Kibana** about a minute to initialize, then access the Kibana web UI by opening http://IPOFSERVER:5601 in a web browser and use the following (default) credentials to log in:
 * user: *elastic*
 * password: *changeme*

+### Nginx
+Access the Kibana web UI by opening http://IPOFSERVER:80 in a web browser.
+Put the credentials from the `nginx/defaults/main.yml` file.

+Folder that is used to store components for Nginx install and configure with Ansible.
+Use credentials from \
+- To check the main task file navigate to the `nginx/tasks/main.yml` file.\
+- To view configuration file check the `nginx/files/default` file.

 ### Initial setup
 The _"changeme"_ password set by default for all aforementioned users is **unsecure**.
 For increased security, you can
 reset the passwords of all aforementioned Elasticsearch users to random secrets.